uriel1998/orindi/README.md

 ## 1. About

+Transform your e-mail newsletters into webpages and an RSS feed.
+Uses pico as a front end.
 `orindi` is an anglicization of ørindi, meaning "message".

 ## 2. License

-This project is licensed under the Apache License.
+This project is licensed under the MIT License.
 For the full license, see `LICENSE`.

 ## 3. Prerequisites